handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

-Once above resources are deployed, you can check the status of the deployment with following command:
+Once the resources above are deployed, you can check the status of the deployment with the following command:

 ```shell
 $ kubectl get elastic